osklunds/Distributed-SWMR-register/README.md

 ## The modification

-The implementation almost follows the ABD algorithm, but is modified to allow each processor to store own a register.
+The implementation almost follows the ABD algorithm, but is modified to allow each processor to own a register.
 This modification doesn't have a correctness proof, so I'm working on switching to the vanilla ABD.
 In fact, the current implementation doesn't provide *atomic* registers like ABD, but rather *regular* registers.